It’s Vitamin C’s Time to Shine! Vitamin C contributed to many body functions that we’ll try to write about in detail.

 What does it do?

 Vitamin C is so multifunctional!
-It helps repair and regenerate tissue, it supports immune function, it lowers our overall LDL cholesterol and triglycerides, it helps prevent heart disease, it significantly increases iron absorption, and it neutralizes free radicals and nitrates within the body preventing cancer!
+It helps repair and regenerate tissue, it supports immune function, it lowers our overall LDL cholesterol and triglycerides, it helps prevent heart disease, it significantly increases iron absorption, and it helps in neutralizing nitrates and free radicals within the body!

 Deficiency symptoms include fatigue, muscle weakness, joint and muscle pain, bleeding gums, and leg rashes.
 Sever and prolonged vitamin C deficiency can lead to scurvy, a condition often associated with sailors though it was reported as early as 1550 BCE.
 In 1768 captain James Cook reportedly brought on board vitamin C packed: malt, wort, beer, and sour crout to test out several Clinician’s hypotheses that the foods could help prevent Scurvy.
 To Cook’s luck the clinicians were correct and he did not lose one member of his crew to the disease!